yanakenaws/sd-webui-forge-on-ec2-spot-instances/README.md

 - `SSMCommandForLinuxAndMacOS`: AWS Systems Manager command to start a port forwarding session from Linux or macOS.
 - `WebUIUrl`: The URL to access the Stable Diffusion Web UI (http://localhost:7860).
 - `InstanceID`: The ID of the EC2 instance.

+Note: The SSM commands include the specific instance ID and region, so you can copy and paste them directly into your terminal.

 ## Usage Notes